Open-Credentialing-Initiative/spec-template/README.md

 ## ✍️ Working with this template

-Please see the [respec documentation](https://respec.org/docs/#sections) for an in-depth explaniation of all possible options for writing your proposal.
+Please see the [respec documentation](https://respec.org/docs/#sections) for an in-depth explanation of all possible options for writing your proposal.
 However, a good base can be established by expanding your abstraction definition and including new sections for your proposal.
 Some examples are already included in ```index.html```.